If you’re wanting to become a hacker, then text file manipulation is a skill set you will certainly need to become familiar with and efficient in.

 perl is also supported in bash and we can perform very complex pieces of code that would otherwise take many more lines of code if we were to just write our commands in bash alone.

-I notice that when ever I look at job openings on job websites that are looking for someone who writes bash scripts, they will always favour someone who also knows perl, as bash and perl work so good together.
+I notice that whenever I look at ob openings on job websites that are looking for someone who writes bash scripts, they will always favour someone who also knows perl as bash and perl work so good together.

 After perl then the next most obvious programming language to extend the linux bash would be Python.